Greginkansas/-openhab-openhab1wiki/SimpleBinary-Binding.md

     DateTime  Dev02StateChangeTime "Device 2 changed [%1$tA, %1$td.%1$tm.%1$tY %1$tT]" { simplebinary="port:2:info:state_change_time" }
     Number    Dev02PacketLost      "Device 2 packet lost rate [%s]"  { simplebinary="port:2:info:packet_lost" }

-## UART setting
-Binding sets the serial port speed according to user configuration.
-Other parameters are set as follows: 8 data bits, 1 stop bit, without parity and without flow control.

-Flow control (especially for RS-485 converters) can be provided through RTS pin.
-This can be turned on by adding _forceRTS_ parameter in binding port configuration.
-If it is required inverted function of RTS pin, _forceRTSInv_ parameter should be added in configuration instead _forceRTS_.

 ## Protocol
-Binding implements master/slave communication model.
+Binding implements master/slave communication model for serial communication.
 OpenHAB binding is master and connected devices are slaves.
 Master sends command and waits for response from slave.
 Answer should arrived in order tens of milliseconds.
 However bindings has 2000ms timeout to receive answer.
 Communication protocol itself depends on requested operating mode of the device (OnScan / OnChange).
 Of course device can support both operating modes.

+Network TCP connection use same protocol as serial communication but in producer/consumer communication model.
+When client is connected, "Hi" message must be send.
+Then server can verify and register device ID.

-Every packet start with slave address and is followed by message type.
+Every packet start with device address and is followed by message type.
 Minimum packet length is 4 bytes.
 Packets are secured with CRC8 which should be enough for short packets.

 ###Master query for new data - OnChange mode
 On this packet master expecting as answer "data" packet or "no data" packet (message type 0xE2).